b4iterdev/opencore-dell-inspriron-14-3467/README.md

 # For HighSierra user:

-For Opencore 0.6.9, macOS might not boot if you have AppleSecureBoot enabled as HighSierra is now old, so you might want to disable by going to Mics -> SecureBootModel -> Disabled
+For Opencore 0.6.9, macOS might not boot if you have AppleSecureBoot enabled with default value as HighSierra is now old, so you might want to disable by going to Mics -> SecureBootModel -> j680 [MacBookPro15,1 (July 2018)]